LugardoJ/Smart-City/README.md

 - 📊 **Session duration** – Measure how long users interact with the feature.
 - 🔄 **Interaction events** – Monitor taps, navigation, and usage flow.

 ---

+## 🧪 Code Quality Guardrails

+This project integrates **SwiftLint** as a build phase to ensure code quality and maintainability.
+Custom `.swiftlint.yml` includes opt-in rules, analyzer rules, and logs are output to:

+- `Logs/Main/` – Full logs.
+- `Logs/Errors/` – Errors only.
+- `Logs/Warnings/` – Warnings only.
+- `summary-latest.json` – Summary for fast CI parsing.

+SwiftLint is automatically executed on build via a `run-swiftlint.sh` script.

+---